 It seems obvious that the amount of time you spend on a task is a terrible indicator of how productive you are.
 And yet, a lot of our work culture is fixated on time.
 We often feel pressure to prove our productivity by working long hours or responding to emails outside of regular work hours.

-Using principles from hourly work to define productivity in knowledge work has resulted in highly inefficient—and sometimes unhappy—work conditions for many employees.
-Faster employees are frustrated, useless meetings are filling time, and, instead of taking mindful breaks, people stay sitting at their desks even when there is no meaningful work to do.
+Using principles from hourly work to define productivity in knowledge work has resulted in inefficient and often unhappy work conditions for many teams.
+Faster individuals are frustrated, useless meetings are filling time, and instead of taking mindful breaks, people stay sitting at their desks at home or in the office even when there is no meaningful work to do.

 The dangers of passive face time

-A famous study published ten years ago by researchers from the University of California and the University of North Carolina interviewed 39 corporate managers about their perception of their employees.
-The researchers explored two topics in particular:
+In a famous study conducted by researchers from the University of California and the University of North Carolina, 39 corporate managers were asked about their perception of their employees.
+During the interviews with those managers, the researchers explored two topics in particular: